Scale out with Ubuntu Server

 MAAS is a time-saving provisioning system that makes it quick and easy to set up the physical hardware on which to deploy complex services, like Ubuntu’s OpenStack cloud infrastructure.
 Just plug in your servers, connect them to the network and let MAAS do the rest.

-Our big data partners
+A selection of our big data partners

-The fast track to virtualisation
+The fast track to virtualisation and containers

 A thriving community

 Exchange expertise and ideas with thousands of other IT professionals